yuelululu/KERNEL/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards o
+Project maintainers are responsible for clarifying the standards of acceptable behavior and are ex